elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/phoenix_channels_and_elm_ports.md

 evolving, and the approach for integrating these languages can change quickly as well.

-There will likely be a time in the near future where packages make it very simple for developers to integrate the two languages with a straightforward API, but currently it can be a tedious process to connect things properly.
+There will likely be a time in the near future where packages make it simple for developers to integrate the two languages with a straightforward API, but currently it can be a tedious process to connect things properly.

-The good news is that this knowledge is very valuable, because any non-trivial Elm application is likely going to need to work with JavaScript code and knowing how to use ports is essential.
+The good news is that this knowledge is valuable, because any non-trivial Elm application is likely going to need to work with JavaScript code and knowing how to use ports is essential.

 ## Introduction to Channels